xiaoyunyang/react-process-flowchart/README.md

 `npm test` launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## TODOs

+1. [x] Render connectors for step merge from 2 or more rows away
+2. [ ] Sort workflow steps with the same WorkflowStepOrder - encode that in priority
+3. [ ] Support for when a decision step has the same distance from the root node as another node - need to shift things to the right